deephaven/web-client-ui/README.md

 - `npm test`: Start running tests in all packages and watching (when possible).
 Use when you're developing, and any breaking changes will be printed out automatically.
 - `npm run build`: Create a production build of all packages.
 Mainly used by CI when packaging up a production version of the app.
 - `npm run version-bump`: Update the version of all packages.
 Used when updating/tagging new versions.
 You'll need to select whether to do a [patch, minor, or major version](https://semver.org/).
 It does not commit the changes.
-- `npm run publish-all`: Publish the current versions of the packages that have not yet been published.
-If all packages with the current version have already been published, does nothing.
-Should be done after doing an `npm version-bump` and committing/tagging the release.

 ## Package Overview